nmmmnu/HM4/README.md

 - **Bit cosine** `B` -
   Works only on bit quantized vectors.
 Similar to hamming, but result is "weighted" to be more "human understandable".

+- **Dominating** `D` -
+  Works only on bit quantized vectors.
+This is not distance, but checks if the result vector contains query vector.
+Ideal for non AI generated vectors.